Put (card game): Put (17th/18th century)

 The following description is based on the two earliest sources: Willughby (1672) and Cotton (1674).

 Put was almost invariably a two-hand game, although Willughby includes extra rules for any number of players and Cotton suggests three may also play.
-A full 52-card English pattern pack is used with cards ranking in the unusual order of 3-2-A-K-Q-J-T-9-8-7-6-5-4 in each suit.
+A full 52-card English pattern pack is used with cards ranking in the unusual order of 3-2-A-K-Q-J-10-9-8-7-6-5-4 in each suit.
 The game is won by the first player to score 5 points (a "Putt") or 7 points over as many deals as necessary.

 The player drawing the highest Put-card (Threes high, Fours low) deals first, and the deal then alternates.
 The dealer shuffles and non-dealer cuts.
 The dealer then gives three cards each, singly, non-dealer first.
 If there are more players, cards are dealt in clockwise order and the deal passes to the left each time.

 Non-dealer leads to the first trick.
 Players may always play any card; there are no trumps and no requirement to follow suit.
 The trick is taken by the higher card, and the winner of a trick leads to the next.
 If cards of equal rank are played e.g. two Threes or two Aces, the trick is tied.
 It is laid to one side and belongs to neither player.
 The same player then leads again.

 A player winning 2 o of the 3 tricks scores 1 point towards game.
 If each player wins a trick and the third is tied, it is "trick and tye" and neither scores.

 A player with a strong hand could say "Put" before playing to a trick.
 If the opponent declines, the 'putter' scores 1 point.
 If the opponent says "I see it", they play on and the one who takes most tricks wins the whole game, the Put, i.e. 5 or 7 points.
 There is no option to fold unless one's opponent has said "Put".

 Cotton's account of 1674 is reprinted until 1750 and appears again in Bohn (1850) and no other descriptions appear during the 18th century.